todda00/meteor-collection-revisions/README.md

 keep | true | Specify a number if you wish to only retain a limited number of revisions per document.
-True = retain all revisions. *Number or Boolean* prune | false | Will delete the restored revision and all subsequent revisions. *Boolean* debug | false | Turn to true to get console debug messages.
+True = retain all revisions. *Number or Boolean* prune | false | Will delete the restored revision and all subsequent revisions. *Boolean* debug | false | Turn to true to get console debug messages. callback | undefined | Allows custom code to be executed against the revision and modifier objects before updating the collection.

 Restoring a Revision